Clouds

 500 to ±18000 metres (1600 to ±60 000 ft)

-Undoubtably the King of the clouds and certainly the tallest of all clouds rising to ± 60 000 ft (18 000m).
-Generally associated with severe weather (Tornadoes, Hail storms.... (also called a mesocyclone if rotation is occurring within the thunderstorm cell)*
+Undoubtedly, the king of the clouds and certainly the tallest of all clouds, rising to ± 60 000 ft (18 000m) the Supercell is generally associated with severe weather such as tornadoes, hail storms....
+The Supercell is also called a mesocyclone if rotation is occurring within the thunderstorm cell.*

 Cumulonimbus (Cb)

-* I had the chance to see both a Supercell and Cumulonimbus for myself when flying out of Dallas/Forth Worth (April 2003) after having spent the night in the airport because of a Tornado.
+NB. *I had the chance to see both a Supercell and Cumulonimbus for myself when flying out of Dallas/Forth Worth in April 2003 after having spent the night in the airport because of a tornado.

 Cumulonimbus Incus (Cb)

-Cumulonimbus with an anvil typically known as a thunderstorm.
-Also known as Cumulonimbus Capillatus.
+A Cumulonimbus shaped like an anvil is typically known as a thunderstorm.
+It's also known as Cumulonimbus Capillatus.

 Cumulonimbus Calvus (Cb)